otam-mato/istio/README.md

 3. Monitoring with **KIALI**

-   Now both versions of app V1 and V2 deployed but traffic switched 100% to V2
+   Now both versions of app V1 and V2 deployed but the traffic is switched 100% to V2 and looks like this:

    <img width="800" alt="Screenshot 2024-01-16 at 21 04 58" src="https://github.com/otam-mato/istio_nodejsapp_demo/assets/113034133/7882e48e-6862-4ece-a3e7-60f73f12ad2a">